Table Of Contents

 • Acne and skin issues

-Insulin resistance can contribute to developing acne, oily skin, and skin tags.
+Insulin resistance contributes to oily skin, acne breakouts, and skin tags.

 • Excessive hair growth (hirsutism)